Standards of Practice

-- The GCM should take precautions to ensure and maintain the confidentiality of information transmitted to other parties through the use of computers, electronic mail, facsimile machines, telephones and telephone answering machines, and other electronic or computer technology.
+- The GCM should take precautions to maintain the confidentiality of information transmitted to other parties through the use of computers, electronic mail, facsimile machines, telephones and telephone answering machines, and other electronic or computer technology.
 Disclosure of identifying information should be avoided whenever possible.

 - The GCM should maintain a valid authorization to release information.